alancting/react-cas-client/README.md

 // Assume current url is https://localhost.com/

 // Basic usage
-casClient.logout(redirectPath);
+casClient.logout();

-// If you want to apply redirect url to CAS logout url
+// Apply redirect url to CAS logout url
 // You can applied redirectPath.
 // In this case, https://localhost.com/logout will be applied to logout url let redirectPath = "/logout";